Cameron Boardman

 Blair Cameron Boardman (born 10 December 1970) is the previous CEO of .au Domain Administration, is a former Australian politician.
 He was a Liberal member of the Victorian Legislative Council from 1996 to 2002, representing Chelsea Province.

 Boardman was born in Melbourne to parents Peter and Valerie, and studied at Wesley College (1978-83), Haileybury College (1984-88), and the Victoria Police Academy (1989).
 He became a constable in the Victorian Police Force in 1989, serving until his move to politics in 1996.
 He undertook officer training in the Australian Army Reserve at Watsonia (1993-95) before completing his training at the Royal Military College, Duntroon in 1996.

 Boardman joined the Liberal Party in 1994, and was President of the Mentone branch from 1995-96.
 In 1996 he was selected by the Liberal Party to contest Chelsea Province in the 30 March state elections of that year; he was successful.
 In 2002 he attempted to transfer to Western Port Province but was defeated.
 He has not returned to politics.

+Boardman will commence as Chief Executive Officer of Berrigan Shire Council on 7 April 2026.